 Robot harvesters also prevent crops from rotting in fields, which represents one of the biggest losses in farm revenues.
 If you think that a robot can potentially work 24 hours a day you can see how this would increase efficiency and save on expensive manual labour costs.

 When it comes to developing robot harvesters to perform farming tasks usually performed by humans there are a number of challenges.
-For examples, when crops such as lettuces and cauliflowers are covered in layers of extra vegetation, robots are unable to determine which ones are ready for harvest.
+For example, when crops such as lettuces and cauliflowers are covered in layers of extra vegetation, robots are unable to determine which ones are ready for harvest.

 Another impressive agribot is the IBEX, which has been developed by a consortium of SMEs (Hunshelf Hall Farm, G32 Technologies Ltd and Digital Concepts Engineering) to operate on remote farmland where it is “uneconomical to spray manually, or too dangerous to drive with a tractor”.

-Drones are being used to provide aerial images to farmers to enable them to identify weeds and disease.
-Piloting the drone from the ground, farmers are able to survey their land (potentially covering over 1000 acres an hour) and capture whole fields in single high-resolution shots.
+Drones are being used to provide aerial images to farmers to enable them to identify weeds and diseases.
+Piloting the drone from the ground, farmers are able to survey their land (potentially covering over a 1000 acres an hour) and capture whole fields in single high-resolution shots.
 They can then analyse these detailed images to facilitate highly accurate spraying programmes to prevent the spread of disease and kill weeds.